-of the eight 'facilitating subjects' which universities think career in which highly developed verbal skills, deep thinking, analysis, reflection and moral and social awareness are important.
-These include teaching, anything to do with the media or the public sector and any job that involves prepare you best for further education.
+It is highly valuable for students interested in taking up a career in which highly developed verbal skills, deep thinking, analysis, reflection and moral and social awareness are important.
+These include teaching, anything to do with the media or the public sector and any job that involves working with people or as part of a team.